espressif/arduino-esp32/docs/source/api/adc.rst

 * ``pin`` GPIO pin to read analog value

-This function will return analog value.
+This function will return analog raw value.

 analogReadMillivolts
 ^^^^^^^^^^^^^^^^^^^^

-This function is used to get ADC value for pin in millivolts.
+This function is used to get ADC value for a given pin/ADC channel in millivolts.

 .. code-block:: arduino